jleahred/jle_cpp_tk/README.md

 Some of the tools I wrote or added to my library, are not necessary any more.
 The implementation and API can also be improved.

 For example...
 I wrote a smart_pointer called CountPtr.
-I also wrote to manage tuples, I wrote a beautifull, platform independent, safe, and easy to use classes to deal with date_time and durations, I added a small library for regular expressions.
+I also wrote code to manage tuples, I wrote a beautifull, platform independent, safe, and easy to use classes to deal with date_time and durations, I added a small wrapper library for PCRE regular expressions.
 These features have been added to C++

 Now, we also have type inference, lambdas, variadic templates, initializer lists...